hwoods723/script.gamescenter/README.md

 # script.matchcenter
 ![Logo](https://github.com/hwoods723/script.matchcenter/blob/master/icon.png)

-This addon brings a window that can be mapped to a remote key to show livescores for the current live football games, access match information (goals, cards, subs, lineups) or follow what others are saying about the match in twitter.
+This addon brings a window that can be mapped to a remote key to show livescores for the current live american sports games, access match information (goals, cards, subs, lineups) or follow what others are saying about the match in twitter.

 **Powered by:** http://www.thesportsdb.com